-This Policy is designed to allow for sufficient flexibility in the execution of sustainable investment responsibilities while setting forth specific sustainability factors and industry-recognized best practices that are relevant to the Treasurer's investment portfolio and the evolving marketplace.
+This Policy is designed to allow for sufficient flexibility in the execution of sustainable investment responsibilities while setting forth specific sustainability factors that are relevant to the Treasurer's investment portfolio.
+It also assesses and incorporates evolving best practices among asset owners.

-The Treasurer establishes and executes this Policy in accordance with law.
+The Treasurer establishes and executes this Policy in accordance with applicable law.